chanb/chanb.github.io/_teaching/utsc-teaching-assistant.md

 location: "Toronto, Canada"
 ---

-I am fortunate enough to have the opportunity to teach multiple courses.
-This experience has been granting me the opportunity to learn more as I need to thoroughly understand the course materials to convey the concepts in simple terms.
 - Artificial Intelligence - CSCD84 (Winter 2020)
 - Introduction to Machine Learning - CSCC11 (Winter 2020)
 - Artificial Intelligence - CSCD84 (Winter 2019)